 14. Shipwreck Beach (Smugglers Cove)

-Shipwreck Beach (Aka Navagio beach) is the most well-known shipwreck in the world and not to mention one of the most well-known sights of the Greek islands and the most popular tourist trip in Zante.
+Shipwreck Beach (Aka Navagio beach) is the most well-known shipwreck globally and not to mention one of the most well-known sights of the Greek islands and the most popular tourist trip in Zante.
 The beach became an impromptu ship graveyard when the MV Panayiotis washed up on its shores in October 1980.
 If you take a boat trip to Navagio beach, you can explore the rusty shipwreck of the Panayiotis, enjoy a walk on the white sand beach and swim in the clear blue waters.
 You can also view the shipwreck from the cliff above.
 Why not get that perfect Instagram shot?

 15. Banana Beach